Trolleybuses in Valparaíso: Fleet after 2010

-On 4 May 2021, route 801 was restored to operation after an absence of almost 14 years.

 Maintenance facilities

 During the efforts to resolve the mid-2007 crisis officials pledged to help TCSA find a better site and facilities for its garage.
 Until 2000, the trolleybus fleet had been housed and maintained at the city's former tram depot (carhouse), opened in 1904 for trams.
 However, the property was municipally owned, and in 2000 the city sold it, for planned redevelopment.
 The trolleybus system's then-owner ETCE was obliged to find other accommodation for its fleet.
 It was unable to find any suitable enclosed facility that was available near its route, and consequently for several years the trolleybuses were mostly parked on city streets when not in use (including overnight), and all maintenance work had to be done outdoors.
 In mid-2008, TCSA began leasing a building located only 90 m from its route, for use as its new depot.
 For the first time in eight years, it became possible to house most of the trolleybus fleet indoors at night and to have indoor maintenance facilities.

-The trolleybus system did not incur any major damage in the 2010 earthquake.
-Service was suspended for two days, while all of the route's infrastructure was inspected for possible damage.

-TCSA introduced a summer-only city-tour service in January 2010, using one of its historic 1948-built Pullman-built trolleybuses.
-This operated in January and February 2010, and it returned for a second season in summer 2011 (January 2011).